jduranigles/mainPageResearcher/Readme.md

 ## Assignment Overview

-For this assignment you will be building upon our UF directory application by creating a frontend interface with React.js to display listings, search/filter, as well as the ability to add new listings and delete old ones.
+For this assignment you will be Building upon our UF directory application by creating a frontend interface with React.js to display listings, search/filter, as well as the ability to add new listings and delete old ones.
 Note: We won't connect the frontend to the back-end in this assignment, we will leave that for another bootcamp.

 ### Starter Application

 *After using the [**create-vite**](https://vitejs.dev/guide/#scaffolding-your-first-vite-project) tool with the React template, you can replace the src file in the starter application with the src file from the Bootcamp #3 assignment repo*.
 You'll then see the following files in your project directory:

-- *src/data/data.js* - A list of buildings formatted to work with React and JSX to render the contents to the browser
+- *src/data/data.js* - A list of Buildings formatted to work with React and JSX to render the contents to the browser
 - *src/App.css* - An empty file that we aren't using for this project but do not delete it as it will affect the functioning of your program
 - *src/App.jsx* - This is the main application we are developing.
 The majority of our development will be in this file.
   - It prints out the directory listings
   - It has a text box for searching/filtering the results
-  - It has a display box for printing out more details about the selected building
+  - It has a display box for printing out more details about the selected Building
   - It imports and uses several React Component files to implement this functionality
 - *src/index.css* - A starter CSS template for you to use for this project
 - *src/main.jsx* - This file is used in creating the application file that you will be manipulating through the App.jsx file.
-This is where we have injected the data.js file and the building data that we pass around for the entire application.
+This is where we have injected the data.js file and the Building data that we pass around for the entire application.
 - React Component Files - *React uses components to organize and squirrel away functionality so that we can reuse it in multiple places.
 Ultimately, it allows our code to look cleaner and maximizes reusability for future development.*
-  - *src/components/BuildingList.jsx* - This is a React Component that prints the building code and the name to the screen
+  - *src/components/BuildingList.jsx* - This is a React Component that prints the Building code and the name to the screen
-  - *src/components/Credit.jsx* - This is a React Component that displays the credits for the building data
+  - *src/components/Credit.jsx* - This is a React Component that displays the credits for the Building data
   - *src/components/Search.jsx*  - This is a React Component that filters the contents of the list based on the user's input in the text box
-  - *src/components/ViewBuilding.jsx* - This is a React Component that allows us to view additional listing details for the current selected building when a user clicks on a listing
+  - *src/components/ViewBuilding.jsx* - This is a React Component that allows us to view additional listing details for the current selected Building when a user clicks on a listing

 ### Development Goals - To Do List